 Skiers need to be in an athletic stance on a gentle slope.
 Bouncing on the outside ski, or touching the hand to the outside knee are basic exercises.
 Turn just enough to start slowing down, minimal tuning to let momentum move over the feet into the new turn.

-This is the most basic exercise to develop ski moves.
+This is the most basic exercise to develop the most basic move in skiing, moving over the turn forces.
 It is the second part of the turn where the body is trained to keep moving over the feet as they turn.
 This is done with progressive ankle flex and tipping to the outside of the turn (angulation).
 Timing is critical to keep the body moving downhill.

 People will bank, rotate, move back rather than move over the forces of the turn pushing them away from the new turn.
 See all the tipping exercises below.